cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/converter/README.md

 1. define the data properties identifier, dimension and requires species validation.
 2. specify that the data type of identifier is String
 3. specify that the data type of dimension is Integer and it is applied to the instances of the Phase class
-4. specify that the data type of requires species validation is String and it is applied to the instances of the Reaction Mechanism class.
+4. specify that the data type that requires species validation is String, and it is applied to the instances of the Reaction Mechanism class.

 To achieve these goals, fill out the template as follows: